Yifei Ye: Cool Racing (European Le Mans Series)

-2023: First Full Season WEC Campaign in The Top Class
+2023: First full WEC campaign in the top class

 FIA World Endurance Championship

 In 2023, Ye was announced to be making his debut in the top-flight Hypercar class of the FIA World Endurance Championship as the youngest driver in the Hypercar class, partnering António Félix da Costa and Will Stevens in the customer Porsche 963 of Hertz Team Jota.
 The team would make an impressive debut at the third championship round at Spa-Francorchamps, finishing sixth.
 At the 100th running of the 24 Hours of Le Mans, Ye and his teammates would complete an impressive run from last to first during the first half of the race, though this would end after Ye crashed at the Porsche curves.
 Following repairs, Ye and Jota managed to end up completing the race.
 In the final three races, the team would amass a trio of top-ten finishes, with a highlight coming in Bahrain, where the trio finished in fourth place.